CECT Right Ankle Joint

 The Contrast Enhanced Computed Tomography (CECT) of the right ankle joint is an imaging procedure where a contrast dye is injected into the body and X-ray beams are used to create a detailed three dimensional image of the right ankle joint which is used to assess any injury or other disorders of the right ankle joint.

-Preparation for CECT Right Ankle Joint
+Why is CECT Right Ankle Joint done?

 - To detect fractures of the bones of the ankle joint not visible on a simple X-ray